Up to 17 American missionaries reported as kidnapped by gang members in Haiti - KESQ

 CNN has reached out to the Haitian Justice Ministry and the National Police but they have not yet commented.

+It is unclear whether the message was a video or a text sent to the WhatsApp group, neither is there any information on the WhatsApp group itself in the Washington Post’s reporting.

+CNN cannot independently verify the authenticity of this message or the report.

-Reached late Saturday, a US State Department spokesperson said they were aware of the reports.
+A spokesperson for the US State Department said late Saturday it was aware of the reports.

 “The welfare and safety of US citizens abroad is one of the highest priorities of the Department of State.
 We are aware of these reports and have nothing additional to offer at this time,” the spokesperson said.